Mastering Performance Marketing: Early-Stage Startups [Updated for 2025]

 Amazon Advertising

 Amazon Advertising allows startups to boost visibility and drive sales on the world's largest online marketplace.
-With various ad formats and targeting options, startups can connect with customers at every stage of the purchase journey and maximize ROI.
+With various ad formats and targeting options, startups can connect with customers at every stage of the purchase journey and maximise ROI.
 For example, a startup selling kitchen gadgets could use sponsored product ads to appear in search results when users actively look for similar products on Amazon.
+In Q1 2025, Amazon also opened Amazon Marketing Cloud (AMC) self-service to brands, letting even small startups run SQL queries on multi-touch paths across Prime Video, Twitch, and Fire TV, gold for refining full-funnel campaigns.

 Stories